mlads-bot/tutorial/tutorials/node/01-hello-world/README.md

 This is a simple bot with minimal dependencies, so you can get up and running quickly on Bot Framework.
 You will learn about the `onTurn` method and how to override it to handle bot activities.

-> Please ensure that you have completed the [prerequisites](../../README.md#prerequisites)
+> ☑️ Please ensure that you have completed the [prerequisites](../../README.md#prerequisites)

 ## What this bot does

-The bot simply echoes any text message back to the user.
+The bot simply echoes text message back to the user.

 ## Get started